 Unused since the 1980s, the interior of the building was is serious danger of suffering substantial structural damage, and steps were under taken to preserve its core and shell.
 In the same way the birthplace of George Herman “Babe” Ruth was saved from destruction, Camden Station was saved by the Babe Ruth Museum before reaching the point of dilapidation.

 Sports Legends Museum at Camden Yards opened to the public on May 14, 2005.
-The Museum occupies the basement and first floor of the Station with 22,000 square feet of artifacts and interactive exhibits, transforming Camden Station into one of the most spectacular sports museums in America.
+The Museum occupied the basement and first floor of the Station with 22,000 square feet of artifacts and interactive exhibits, transforming Camden Station into one of the most spectacular sports museums in America.

 Camden Station renovation for Sports Legends Museum at Camden Yards completed by J. Vinton Shafer & Sons Inc. Exhibit design by Chermayeff, Sollogub and Poole, Inc. Exhibit fabrication by Maltbie, Inc.